 Ready to Apply for a Small Business Loan or VA Busines Loan?

-This checklist includes documents you'll need if you were to apply for a business loan the traditional way through a bank.
-It’s always a good idea to have all of these items in place no matter where you decide to apply for a small business loan.
+The above checklist includes documents you'll need if you were to apply for a more traditional business loan through a bank, but many non-traditional and online lenders require less.
+However, it’s always a good idea to have all of these items in place no matter where you decide to apply for a small business loan!
 At StreetShares, we initially require businesses to:

 - Fill out a simple two-page online application